Edmund Stoiber: European integration

 Stoiber has been said to be skeptical of Germany's decision to adopt the euro.
-In 1997, he joined the ministers-president of two other German states, Kurt Biedenkopf and Gerhard Schröder, in making the case for a five-year delay in Europe's currency union.
+In 1997, he joined the minister-presidents of two other German states, Kurt Biedenkopf and Gerhard Schröder, in making the case for a five-year delay in Europe's currency union.
 When the European Commission recommended that Greece be allowed to join the eurozone in 1998, he demanded that the country be barred from adopting the common currency for several years instead.
 He is a staunch opponent of Turkey's integration into the European Union, claiming that its non-Christian culture would dilute the Union.

 At the same time, Stoiber has repeatedly insisted he is a "good European" who is keen, for instance, on forging an EU-wide foreign policy, replete with a single European army.
 Earlier, in 1993, he had told German newspapers: "I want a simple confederation.
 That means the nation-states maintain their dominant role, at least as far as internal matters are concerned."